 Energy sources are divided into two groups:

 - Renewable (an energy source that can be easily replenished)

 - Nonrenewable (an energy source that cannot be easily replenished)

 - Geothermal energy from heat inside the earth

 - Wind energy

-The chart above shows what energy sources the United States used in 2014.
-Nonrenewable energy sources accounted for 90% of all energy used in the nation.
-Biomass, which includes wood, biofuels, and biomass waste, is the largest renewable energy source accounting for about half of all renewable energy and 5% of total energy consumption.
+The chart below shows the energy sources used in the United States.
+In 2017, nonrenewable energy sources accounted for about 90% of U.S. energy consumption in 2017.
+Biomass, which includes wood, biofuels, and biomass waste, is the largest renewable energy source, and it accounted for nearly half of all renewable energy consumption and about 5% of total U.S. energy consumption.